 Here’s some info on AIPLA Giles Sutherland Rich Moot Court.
 (AIPLA = American Intellectual Property Law Association)

-How I treated (albeit with pseudonyms) the unsavory incident (in pp. 9-11 of Chapter 'A') in my memoirs:
+How I treated (with pseudonyms) the unsavory incident (in Chapter ‘A’, vol. 1) of my memoirs:

 Ron Herman, a 2L, asked me quite unassumingly one foul February day if I might be interested in being his partner for the upcoming Intellectual Property Law Moot Court competition.
 The winning team in the school competition would advance to the Regionals in Boston, and the winner of Regionals would go on to compete in the National Tournament in Washington, DC.